 For this first written assignment, you are to address the question 'What is policy analysis?'.
 Please reflect on the different ways in which policy analysis is conducted and for what purpose.
-Compare and contrast between two to three different methods of policy analysis and their strengths and weaknesses.
+Compare and contrast between two to three different concepts, theories, approaches or methods of policy analysis (covered in class) and their strengths and weaknesses.
 Please reference your arguments based on readings.
+Your paper must be based on a minimum of 3 references.
+Two of these references must be from the syllabus.

-The policy memo must be between 1,000 to 1,250 words (not including the bibliography) in 1.5-spaced, 12 pt., Times New Roman.
+The policy memo must be between 1,250 to 1,500 words (not including the bibliography) in 1.5-spaced, 12 pt., Times New Roman.
 Please use the Chicago Style of Referencing.